Circuit Diagrams

 Dual-Toxic Circuit

-The dual-toxic circuit is used with our DT sensors which detect 2 gases independently within the same sensor.
+The Dual-Toxic circuit is used with our DT sensors which detect 2 gases independently within the same sensor.

 It integrates dual sensing elements, ensuring high sensitivity and specificity for each target gas.